-With the great surge in demand for fast and convenient access to credit facilities by both individuals and businesses across Africa, traditional lending institutions such as banks continue to fall below expectations with tedious paper work, high interest rates, high collateral, and in some cased delayed processing .
+With the great surge in demand for fast and convenient access to credit facilities by both individuals and businesses across Africa, traditional lending institutions such as banks continue to fall below expectations with tedious paperwork, high-interest rates, high collateral, and in some cases delayed processing.
 This has given rise to the emergence of digital lending/credit platforms such as Branch, Palm Credit, Fairmoney, e.t.c which provide fast and convenient lending services with little or no collateral.

 WHAT LAWS GOVERN DIGITAL LENDING IN NIGERIA?

-Although it is possible to for a money lending company to leverage technology in serving various States within Nigeria, it is advisable that a company wishing to offer money lending services across more than one State, obtains the required license from the various States it wishes to operate.
-A company which fails to obtain the required license in the State it wishes to operate would be unable to enforce a loan agreement or recover loan amount issued to a debtor.
+Although it is possible to for a money lending company to leverage technology in serving various States within Nigeria, it is advisable that a company wishing to offer money lending services across more than one State obtains the required license from the various States it wishes to operate.
+A company that fails to obtain the required license in the State it wishes to operate would be unable to enforce a loan agreement or recover the loan amount issued to a debtor.

 The procedures for setting up a money lending business are similar in the various States across Nigeria.
 For more information on how to obtain a money lenders license in Nigeria, click HERE